the-turing-way/the-turing-way/communications/promotion-pack/README.md

 ## Slide decks:

-All the slide decks (1 slide, lightning talk, and short talks) are currently being developed in a shared GDrive.
+All the slide decks (1 slide, lightning talk, and short talks) are currently being developed in a [shared GDrive](https://drive.google.com/drive/folders/1mzGmbJkPnP5q1goQesxDc_E5zAPL0eTF?usp=sharing).
-Upom approval they will added to the GitHub repository and a Zenodo link will be created for easy citation.
+Upon approval, they will be added to the GitHub repository and a Zenodo link will be created for easy citation.